Strive For A Foundation Of Excellence

 BCA teachers, through inquiry and direct instruction, facilitate learning in a way that prepares students for an interconnected world.
 Teachers generate safe, secure environments that enable students to ask questions, take risks, and assume responsibility in preparation to become the leaders of tomorrow.

-As a Candidate School for the International Baccalaureate’s Primary Years Programme®, we align the pillars of academic importance with that of social and emotional development.
+As an authorized school offering the International Baccalaureate’s Primary Years Programme®, we align the pillars of academic importance with that of social and emotional development.
 With a curriculum that is multifaceted, students become confident learners who can wrestle and engage with concepts, collaborate and fluently communicate with peers and instructors, and find a voice in a world so full of potential.

 Globalized Curriculum And A Solid Framework Of Teaching: